feagi/brain-visualizer/docs/Architecture.md

 # UI
 UI Elements, such as the bar on the top of the screen, all windows, the Circuit Builder, and the Brain Monitor, ALL read directly from the cache.
-TO request any changees, they go through the relevant function in **FeagiRequests**.
+To request any changees, they go through the relevant function in **FeagiRequests**.

 UI elements in the brain visualizer all extend from the base UI functionality Godot itself provides, particuarly the use of [Containers](https://docs.godotengine.org/en/stable/tutorials/ui/gui_containers.html).